Tuna/Dolphin Embargo Status Update

 Primary Nations Subject to Import Prohibitions

 A primary nation embargo may be imposed against any nation that harvests yellowfin tuna in the eastern tropical Pacific Ocean using purse seine vessels that have more than 400 short tons (363 metric tons) carrying capacity if that nation has not received an affirmative finding from the Assistant Administrator for NOAA Fisheries.
 Primary nation embargoes cover all yellowfin tuna or products derived from yellowfin tuna harvested in the ETP by purse seine vessels of, or exported from, the following nations (embargoed on October 3, 2000): Belize, Bolivia, Colombia, Honduras, Nicaragua, Panama, Vanuatu, and Venezuela.
+Fresh yellowfin tuna is exempt from the embargo.

 Affirmative finding requirements and instructions for applying for an affirmative finding may be found at 50 CFR 216.24(f).
 Other tuna species and yellowfin tuna caught in the ETP using a fishing method other than purse seining are not subject to tuna/dolphin embargoes.